pei-jikui/nginx-alg/README.md

 2.How TO Use?

-    a. configure to add the alg module into the nginx ./configure --with-stream --with-stream_alg ...
+    a. configure to add the alg module into the nginx

+        introduced a new compiling option --with-stream_alg for this purpose ./configure --with-stream --with-stream_alg ...

     b. add the "alg ftp" option into the upstream server syntax scope.

+       introduceda a new running option "alg ftp" for this purpose.

         server {